 Emory has been a RISE partner since the program launched in 2017, and is a global leader in the field of WASH research.
 Thomas Clasen, Professor of Environmental Health, and Dr Sheela Sinharoy, Postdoctoral Fellow, from Emory’s Rollins School of Public Health, will co-lead the project alongside Dr Batagol, cementing the team’s international expertise.

 ‘The strength of this research is the interdisciplinary knowledge and experience in water, gender equality and design,’ Dr Sinharoy noted.
 ‘We are going to be approaching the process of participatory design from multiple perspectives, and our goal is to produce a toolkit for gender-inclusive co-design of water-sensitive solutions for urban informal settlements’.

 The gender-sensitive water research is being supported by the Australian Government through the Department of Foreign Affairs and Trade’s (DFAT) Water for Women Fund.
 Water for Women supports organisations to implement gender and socially inclusive WASH projects in South Asia, Southeast Asia and the Pacific.

-RISE Program Director Professor Rebekah Brown acknowledged that Australian government support comes at a crucial time as the RISE program commences co-design of the intervention, and that global partnerships are vital to tipping the scales towards better global health.
+RISE Program Director Professor Rebekah Brown acknowledged that Australian Government support comes at a crucial time as RISE commences co-designing a water and sanitation intervention, and that global partnerships are vital to tipping the scales towards better global health.

 ‘No one organisation, sector or actor can tackle global health and environmental challenges alone.
 We will be documenting and sharing evidence about what makes a good co-design process for water-sensitive revitalisation of informal settlements, which we hope will be used freely by others working to improve health, equality and wellbeing across Asia and the Pacific,’ Professor Brown said.